 Following treatment, the area will appear very red and may be swollen.
 It will feel hot and tender for several hours following treatment.
 The redness (similar to sunburn) and swelling may last a few days but can minimised with the application of cold compresses.
 Facial swelling can be reduced by sleeping with your head raised on pillows.

 In order to minimise skin heating and to reduce the likelihood of skin reactions, the treatment area will be cooled after the procedure.
-Once you get home, you may like to apply a cold compress / wet flannels etc. If applying an ice pack at home, always put ice inside a clean plastic bag and wrap in a soft cloth.
+Once you get home, you may like to apply a cold compress/wet flannels etc. If applying an ice pack at home, always put ice inside a clean plastic bag and wrap in a soft cloth.
 Do not allow ice packs or ice to come into direct contact with the skin.

-The skin will also feel quite tight following treatment and using Vaseline, Lynton light Soothe Serum, or a gentle moisturiser for a day or two following treatment can help to relieve this.
+The skin will also feel quite tight following treatment and using Vaseline, Lynton Light Soothe Serum, or a gentle moisturiser for a day or two following treatment can help to relieve this.
 Test for sensitivity on a small area of skin before applying to the whole face.

-Starting on day 2-3 the skin will appear flaky and have a bronzed appearance as the epidermal debris comes to the surface; this generally lasts for about 5 days.
+Starting on day 2-3, the skin will appear flaky and have a bronzed appearance as the epidermal debris comes to the surface – this generally lasts for about 5 days.
 This is a positive sign and indicates that the skin is regenerating.
 If required 4-5 days after your treatment, you can use a very light exfoliator to help remove the dry/flaky skin (providing the erythema has reduced and skin sensitivity has turned back to normal).

 Keeping the skin well moisturised at this point will also help reduce the risk of tightness.

-Avoid hot baths/ showers for 24hrs.
+Avoid hot baths/showers for 24 hours.

 Do not pick at any flaking or crusting that may form.